 Rule 13.
-All 4-H/FFA members are required to participate in the current 4-H year's Livestock Judging Contest, enter in showmanship, and participate in an educational livestock care class in order to participate in the Livestock Sale.
+All 4-H/FFA Members are required to participate in the current 4-H year's Livestock Judging Contents, enter in showmanship, and participate in an educational livestock care class in order to participate in the Livestock Sale.
 YQCA (Youth for the Quality Care of Animals) certification can be used to meet the educational requirement.
 Members that have not been excused from these requirements will not be eligible to sell their market animal that current year during the Livestock Sale.
-Circumstances for absence must be reviewed and approved by the Sheridan County Fair Board prior to participant being excused.
+Circumstances for absence must be reviewed and approved by the Sheridan County Fair Board prior to the participant being excuded.

 Rule 14.
-It is recommended that youth under the age of 10 who are showing market steers have had the educational experience of showing a bucket calf and $2^{nd}$ year bucket calf.
+It is recommended that youth under the age of 10 who are showing market steers have the educational experience of showing a bucket calf and 2nd year bucket calf.
 This recommendation is to help ensure the safety of participants.

-the safety of participants.
 Rule 15.
-A $2^{nd}$ year bucket calf can be shown if he/she showed that calf as a $1^{st}$ year bucket calf as a 4-H member.
+A 2nd year bucket calf can be shown if he/she showed that calf as a 1st year bucket calf as a 4-H Member.